vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

 To deploy a containerized third-party CSI volume driver, it is recommended that storage vendors:

   * Create a “CSI volume driver” container that implements the volume plugin behavior and exposes a gRPC interface via a unix domain socket, as defined in the CSI spec (including Controller, Node, and Identity services).
-  * The Kubernetes team will provide helper containers (external-attacher, external-provisioner, kubelet registration) which will assist the “CSI volume driver” container in interacting with the Kubernetes system.
   * To deploy a CSI plugin, a cluster admin should deploy the following
+  * The Kubernetes team will provide helper containers (external-attacher, external-provisioner, Kubernetes CSI Helper) which will assist the “CSI volume driver” container in interacting with the Kubernetes system.
     * StatefulSet with replica size 1, that should
       * A StatefulSet (unlike a ReplicaSet) will guarantee that no more than 1 instance of the pod will be running at once (so we don’t have to worry about multiple instances of the external-provisioner or external-attacher in the cluster).
       * Contain the following containers
         * The “CSI volume driver” container created by the storage vendor.
         * The external-attacher container provided by the Kubernetes team.
         * The external-provisioner container provided by the Kubernetes team.
       * Have the following volumes:
         * `emptyDir` volume
           * Mount inside all containers at `/var/lib/csi/sockets/pluginproxy/`